nergmada/INT-Coursework-2021/readme.md

 **Read these instructions carefully, failure to follow correctly could result in academic misconduct and failure of the coursework**

-To get started, you will first need to make a copy of this repo and push it to your own GitHub account.
+To get started, you will first need to make a copy of this repo onto your own account.

 Only **one person per team** should do this and everyone else should be added to that repo.